Chapter 9:

 A small smile.
 “Because I was there.”

-“Prince,” she murmurs.
-“Your arrogance knows no bounds.”
+“Prince,” she says, almost awed.
+“Your arrogance really knows no bounds.”

-“I’m not exaggerating,” he says, so unthinkingly prideful he’s gorgeous in it.
+“I’m not exaggerating,” he says, so unthinkingly confident she's almost envious.
 “I was born for this.
-They were writing articles about me since I was scouted.
-Anyway, my parents were both former celebrities.
+They were writing articles about me since before I was scouted.
+And my parents were both former celebrities.
 They had me singing and dancing at four years old.”

 And there it is: the root of the root.
 Hakaze’s known plenty of beautiful people, but none of them were perfect; not like him.
-Not like Ren, who moved through the world like the silence between heartbeats, crushing, inevitable force.
+Ren had been created in the image of perfection.

 His voice has dropped to something low and raspy and sweet.
 Without thinking, Hakaze has tipped her head close to listen, follows the bob of his Adams apple as he swallows, hard.